 “O you who believe!
 Ward off yourselves and your families against a Fire (Hell) whose fuel is men and stones” [al-Tahreem 66:6]

 As the husband is in charge of his wife, he has the right to discipline her if he notices that she is committing any haram thing.
-The same goes for the commands of the husband that are obligatory upon the wife to obey.
-If the husband fails to make her obey him, then the husband got permission to separate the bed and hit her to some extent.
+The same goes for the commands of the husband that are obligatory for the wife to obey.
+If the husband fails to make her obey him, then the husband gets permission to separate the bed and hit her to some extent.

 Allah SWT says in the Quran “As to those women on whose part you see ill‑conduct, admonish them (first), (next) refuse to share their beds, (and last) beat them (lightly, if it is useful)” [al-Nisaa’ 4:34]

 For this verse, Hanafi scholars mentioned three situations where a husband can beat his wife to discipline her –

 - When the husband wants her to adore herself, she refuses to do so.

 - When he calls her to the bed, she refuses when she is taahirah and without any valid reason.

 - When the wife goes out of the housing without the permission of her husband.

 Worth mentioning that this strict command of Shari’a is for protecting the wife from doing anything haram.
 And for the beating part, it should not be too aggressive or hard to make marks of beating and he cannot hit her on her face.

 6. Treating in a Good Manner